Humanoid Robots Seminar Abstract, Report

 Advantages of Humanoid Robots

-One of the biggest advantages of humanoid robots is their ability to perform tasks that are too dangerous or difficult for humans.
+One of the most significant advantages of humanoid robots is their ability to perform tasks that are too dangerous or difficult for humans.
 For example, they can be used to explore deep-sea environments, perform search and rescue operations in disaster zones, and work in hazardous factories.

 Humanoid robots can also assist people with disabilities, allowing them to perform tasks they would otherwise be unable to do.
 They can help with mobility, communication, and even emotional support.
 In healthcare, humanoid robots are being used to perform surgeries and assist doctors in patient care.